 You might yet have a lot of confusion about the two services.
 After all, they are quite similar to each other.
 The straight-forward answer to clear up all that confusion is that iTunes Match is a cloud backup while Apple Music is a music streaming service.

-iTunes Match Service: For this service, you need to sign up to it using your Apple ID, enable it on the devices you want.
+iTunes Match Service: For this service, you need to sign up to it using your Apple ID, and enable it on the devices you want.
 As we said before, you can use it on up to 10 devices.
 When you subscribe to this service, you get access to all the music tracks via the cloud.

 You can store any kind of music, including the purchased ones and the tracks imported from CDs.
 To enjoy it, all you need to do is pay $24 per year.
-One good thing about iTunes Match is that unlike Apple music, you can enjoy these downloaded music tracks even after unsubscribing the service.
+One good thing about iTunes Match is that, unlike Apple Music, you can enjoy these downloaded music tracks even after unsubscribing the service.

 3.1 Differences